 - Bad Credit: below 600

-Many Americans fall into the “fair”’ credit bucket — in fact, so does America as a whole.
-According to credit bureau Experian’s 2016 State of Credit report, the nation’s average credit score (based on the VantageScore 3.0 model, is 673.
+Many Americans fall into the “fair”’ credit category—in fact, so does America as a whole.
+According to the credit reporting agency Experian and its 2016 State of Credit report, the nation’s average credit score, based on the VantageScore 3.0 model, is 673.
 This score is significantly better than any poor credit score, but it still needs improvement to access many loans, mortgages and luxury credit cards that are only available to those with good, or excellent, credit scores.

 Why Is Having Better Credit Important?

 As far as credit score guidelines go, the lower your credit score, the less access you’ll have to credit; or you may qualify, but at a higher interest rate.
-Once you reach fair credit status, however, you will have more affordable credit options.
+Once you reach fair credit status, however, you’ll have more affordable credit options.

 Credit Options for Fair Credit

 What can you get with fair credit?
 A lot, actually.
 With many mortgages, the minimum credit score required may be 620.
-And with fair credit, you will qualify for an auto loan as well, so there’s no need to limit your shopping to a “buy here, pay here” lot.
+And with fair credit, you’ll qualify for an auto loan as well, so there’s no need to limit your car shopping to a “buy here, pay here” type of car lot.

-Plus, there are plenty of credit cards that you may qualify for with a fair credit score — although cards with the absolute lowest annual percentage rates (APRs) may still be out of reach.
-Rewards cards are available with no annual fee and you may even qualify for a credit card with a 0% introductory rate.
+There are also credit cards you may qualify for with a fair credit score — although cards with the lowest annual percentage rates (APRs) may be out of reach.
+Rewards cards are available with no annual fees and you may qualify for a credit card with a 0% introductory rate.
 The introductory rate is the interest rate charged during the beginning stages of a loan.
 The go-to rate is the normal interest rate charged for a loan after the introductory period is over.
-Many card issuers use balance transfer offers to entice fair credit consumers carrying high-interest credit card debts.
+Many card issuers use balance transfer offers to entice fair credit consumers who carry high-interest credit card debts.
 You can learn more about balance-transfer credit cards here.

-Remember, if you can get to work turning your fair credit into good, you’ll be able to qualify for even more affordable credit options.
+If you can turn your fair credit into good credit, you’ll be able to qualify for more affordable credit options and loans.

 Improving Fair Credit

-Because payment history accounts for 35% of your credit score, making steady, on-time payments on a mortgage, auto loan or credit card will help to lift your score over time.
+Because payment history accounts for 35% of your credit score, making steady, on-time payments on a mortgage, auto loan or credit card will help lift your score over time.
 Missing a payment or paying late will leave you further from your goal of obtaining the good credit level.

 Keeping credit card balances low can also benefit your score.
-Using 10% or less of a credit line is optimal for credit-building.
-So keep the purchases low and the payments steady on your credit cards and you should see your credit score improve.
+So, keep the purchases minimal and the payments steady on your credit cards and you should see your credit score improve.